android-la64/rust/src/tools/cargo/src/doc/src/reference/unstable.md

 The format of the sparse index is identical to a checkout of a git-based index.

+The `registries.crates-io.protocol` config option can be used to set the default protocol for crates.io.
+This option requires `-Z sparse-registry` to be enabled.

+* `sparse` — Use sparse index.
+* `git` — Use git index.
+* If the option is unset, it will be sparse index if `-Z sparse-registry` is enabled, otherwise it will be git index.

+Cargo locally caches the crate metadata files, and captures an `ETag` or `Last-Modified` HTTP header from the server for each entry.
+When refreshing crate metadata, Cargo will send the `If-None-Match` or `If-Modified-Since` header to allow the server to respond with HTTP 304 if the local cache is valid, saving time and bandwidth.

 ### publish-timeout
 * Tracking Issue: [11222](https://github.com/rust-lang/cargo/issues/11222)